meshrwkv/manuals/README.md

 }
 ```

-## Extension Components

-- `faceAttributes`: Contains attributes related to the faces of the mesh.
-This includes `embeddingVector`.
-- `faceMappings`: Maps face index values to their corresponding values in the `faceAttributes`.

 ## Usage

 This extension can be used to provide additional geometric information about a mesh, such as the embedding vector for each face index.
 The embedding vectors are particularly useful for large language models to parse the GLTF more efficiently.